Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 Community Doulas recognize the institutional and provider biases that exist in the health care system and are working to mediate their impact on BIPOC and low-income birthing persons.
 Community Doulas help birthing persons to mitigate the negative effects of social determinants of health, specifically racism and classism, and highlight potential ways to ameliorate these stressors.
 In other words, low-income and people of color report discrimination and mistreatment during pregnancy and childbirth.
 Doulas can help reduce the stress that pregnant people feel during incidences of microaggressions and racial discrimination.
 Doulas can help by listening and providing encouragement and tips to reduce anger, anxiety and fear.

 The length of time the Community Doula spends with clients is extended, compared to conventional doulas.
 Community Doulas will meet with clients early in pregnancy, providing support throughout the pregnancy, and provide labor and birth support.
-The Community Doula will provide several follow-up visits in the clients home throughout the postpartum period.
+The Community Doula will provide several follow-up visits in the clients home throughout the postpartum period and beyond.

 RESULTS OF DOULA SUPPORT